The XBRL International Best Practices Board set up the Entity-Specific Disclosures Task Force in February 2016.

 If the BT does not have an immediate calculation parent for the ESD, the link should be to the next most appropriate BT parent.
 It is recommended that the location of these links within a reporting entity extension taxonomy is clearly documented and consistent within a filing system.

-In general, multiple anchoring links for an ESD should not be necessary or do not provide significant benefits compared with the cost to reporting entities; however, the ESDTF is soliciting feedback on this topic.
+In general, multiple anchoring links for an ESD should not be necessary or do not provide significant benefits compared with the cost to reporting entities.

 In the absence of calculation tree relationships covering all ESDs, some users may make use of the presentation tree.
 However, the meaning of links used is poorly defined and the presentation relationship often does not provide an ESD with the most useful or immediate BT context.